-A. Just complete a Direct Deposit Authorization Agreement form and return it to the District Payroll Office along with a voided blank check (for checking) or deposit slip (for savings).
+Complete a Direct Deposit Authorization Agreement form and return it to the District Payroll Office along with supporting documentation from your financial institution.
+The document must include your Name, Routing Number, and Account Number.
+Examples include a voided blank check, deposit slip, or the first page of monthly statement.